The Indonesian Language Short Course (ILSC) provides intensive Indonesian language training for students from introductory to advanced levels.

 Running in three-week sessions during university vacation periods, students can undertake the program either to fast-track or supplement language studies at their home university, or, for those students exploring an emerging interest in Indonesia, as an in-country, immersive introduction to the Indonesian language.

 The program consists of intensive Indonesian language tuition incorporating language classes, cultural classes, and fieldtrips.
-Students may take either a single three-week course, or two consecutive three-week courses to create a six-week program of study.
+Students may take either a single three-week course, or two consecutive three-week courses to create a six-week program of study (January-February only).

-ACICIS runs five three-week ILSC sessions each year, scheduled to accommodate both southern hemisphere (Australian) and northern hemisphere (European and North American) university vacation periods.
+ACICIS runs three three-week ILSC sessions each year, scheduled to accommodate both southern hemisphere (Australian) and northern hemisphere (European and North American) university vacation periods.

 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.